japila-books/spark-sql-internals/docs/spark-sql-Dataset-basic-actions.md

 TIP: Use `explain` to review the structured queries and optimizations applied.

-Internally, `explain` creates a link:spark-sql-LogicalPlan-ExplainCommand.adoc[ExplainCommand] logical command and requests `SessionState` to link:spark-sql-SessionState.adoc#executePlan[execute it] (to get a link:spark-sql-QueryExecution.adoc[QueryExecution] back).
+Internally, `explain` creates a link:spark-sql-LogicalPlan-ExplainCommand.adoc[ExplainCommand] logical command and requests `SessionState` to link:SessionState.md#executePlan[execute it] (to get a link:spark-sql-QueryExecution.adoc[QueryExecution] back).

 NOTE: `explain` uses link:spark-sql-LogicalPlan-ExplainCommand.adoc[ExplainCommand] logical command that, when link:spark-sql-LogicalPlan-ExplainCommand.adoc#run[executed], gives different text representations of link:spark-sql-QueryExecution.adoc[QueryExecution] (for the Dataset's link:spark-sql-LogicalPlan.adoc[LogicalPlan]) depending on the flags (e.g. extended, codegen, and cost which are disabled by default).